Getting Started on Heroku Fir with Node.js

 $ heroku apps:destroy

-You can confirm that your add-ons and app are gone with these commands:
+You can confirm that your app is gone with this command:

 $ heroku apps --all